bitcoinjs/bitcoinjs-lib/CONTRIBUTING.md

 ## Communication Channels
 GitHub is the preferred method of communication between members.

-Otherwise, in order of preference:
-* bitcoinjs.slack.com
+Otherwise:
-* #bitcoinjs-dev on Freenode IRC
+* #groestlcoin on Libera IRC

 ## Workflow